Semiotics: Modern and contemporary

 Saussure proposed a dyadic model that understands signs as relations in the mind between a sensible form and a concept.
 He emphasized the arbitrary nature of this relation and explored how signs form sign systems, such as language.
 Saussure distinguished synchronic or static from diachronic or historical aspects of language.
-(Note: Saussure's main interest was in synchronic aspects or how language as a static system functions at a particular point in time.
+(Note: Saussure's main interest was in synchronic aspects, or how language as a static system functions at a particular point in time.
 Diachronic aspects, by contrast, concern the historical dimension of how a language evolves.)
 He formulated the foundations of structuralism to investigate how differences between signs, such as binary oppositions, are the primary mechanism of meaning.

 Based on Saussure's structuralism, Louis Hjelmslev (1899–1965) developed glossematics, which divides language into basic units defined only by the formal functions they play in a sign system.
 Focused on articulating a general semiotics, Algirdas Julien Greimas (1917–1992) expanded glossematics and applied it to narratology, aiming to discern a universal code underlying narrative texts.
 Claude Lévi-Strauss (1908–2009) employed the principles of structural semiotics to engage in ethnology, analyzing myths and cultural practices as sign systems that reveal how different cultures make sense of the world.
 Roland Barthes (1915–1980) used the theories of Saussure and Hjelmslev to study literature and media, covering signifying processes in myths, theology, pictures, advertising, and fashion.
 In these fields, he often examined how connotations encode subtle ideological messages.

 Julia Kristeva's thought combines semiotic, psychoanalytic, and feminist approaches.

 Using the phenomenological method, Edmund Husserl (1859–1938) studied the nature of signs and meaning through the description of experience.
-He contrasted the direct awareness of objects in perception with the indirect awareness of objects that refer to something other than themselves.
+He contrasted the direct awareness of objects in perception with the indirect awareness of signs as objects that refer to something other than themselves.
 In psychoanalysis, Sigmund Freud (1856–1939) interpreted dream elements as signs of unconscious desires.
 Jacques Lacan (1901–1981) expanded Freud's ideas, analyzing the structure of the unconscious as a sign system.
-Drawing on psychoanalysis and feminism, Julia Kristeva (1941–present) has explored the problem of intertextuality and conceptualized the semiotic and the symbolic as two contrasting dimensions of signification.
+Drawing on psychoanalysis and feminism, Julia Kristeva (born 1941) has explored the problem of intertextuality and conceptualized the semiotic and the symbolic as two contrasting dimensions of signification.